What a Certification of Trust Includes

 A.R.S. § 14-11013(A)(1)-(4)Privacy Protection and Good Faith Reliance

-Arizona law also discourages institutions from demanding the full trust document unnecessarily.
-Anyone who demands the trust instrument without a verified reasonable basis may be liable for damages, costs, and attorney fees.
+The law also discourages institutions from demanding the full trust document without good reason.
+Anyone who demands it without a reasonable basis may owe damages and attorney fees.

-For families with a living trust, keeping a current certification of trust on hand simplifies routine transactions.
-It is the tool that lets you prove your authority while keeping your family's financial details private.
+For families with a living trust, keeping a current certification on hand makes routine deals easier.
+It lets you prove your authority while keeping your family's financial details private.